Northern Guangxi Rich Food: Unlock Guilin’s Spicy, and Sour Flavors

 Signature Dishes That Define a Culinary Tour of Guilin (Guangxi Province)

-My journey through northern Guangxi started with dishes that tell stories.
+Your journey through northern Guangxi started with dishes that tell stories.
 Each bite of Guilin rice noodles or sip of Yangshuo sour fish soup uncovers history and terroir.
 These authentic Guangxi dishes are the heart of the region, designed to engage all senses.

 Guilin signature dishes